SunnySuite/SunnyContributed/initiatives/Sam-GT/docs/bin_effect_tutorial.md

 ![](bin_effect_tutorial-11.png)

-However, when we use `Sunny.intensities_bin_centers` to evaluate a spin wave model on those exact same histogram parameters, there is no dependence on the bin size, except for a uniform increase in intensity due to spreading the same intensity over a larger transverse bin:
+However, when we use `Sunny.intensities_bin_centers` to evaluate a spin wave model on those exact same histogram parameters, there is no dependence on the bin size:

 ````julia
 f = Figure()